Citizenship & Guidance

 PSHE is not only linked to the development of good personal, social and moral outcomes in children and young people but to good academic outcomes too.

-The aim for PSHE education is to provide pupils with:
+The aim for PSHE education is to provide students with:

 - accurate, balanced and relevant knowledge